"Only what speaks for itself

 The conditions in detail:

-- The August Wilhelm von Hofmann Foundation supports students of chemistry and related fields in the four to six semesters of their bachelor, diploma or exam studies with an amount of 300 euros per month.
-The duration of the scholarship is 18 or 12 months, totaling 5,400 euros or 3,600 euros.
+- The August-Wilhelm-von-Hofmann-Foundation supports students of chemistry and related fields (approx. 55% (100 of 180 ECP) chemical modules) and student teachers in chemistry in semesters four to six of their bachelor’s, diploma or Exam studies with an amount of 300 euros per month.
+The duration of the scholarship is 18 or 12 months, in total 5,400 euros or 3,600 euros.
 The scholarship will not be extended.

 - Students can apply in the third or fourth semester of their bachelor, diploma or exam studies.
-The scholarship is paid from April up to and including September of the following year.
+The grant is paid from April through September of the following year.

 - Only two applications from a local section can be forwarded to the Board of Trustees.
-If more than two applications have been submitted, the local association chairman will make a preselection together with the spokesman for the regional young chemists' forum.
+If more than two applications are submitted, the chairman of the local association makes a pre-selection together with the spokesman for the regional young chemists' forum.

-- The Board of Trustees accepts the proposals and decides in March who will receive a scholarship.
+- The Board of Trustees accepts the proposals and decides in March who will receive a grant.
 The beneficiaries will be notified immediately afterwards.
-Payouts will begin in late April.
+Payouts begin at the end of April.

-- A total of around 20 scholarships are awarded.
+- A total of around 20 scholarships will be awarded.

 - Talent, academic performance and the applicant's economic situation are selection criteria for the Board of Trustees.
-Its decisions cannot be challenged.
-The respective GDCh president, the GDCh treasurer and the GDCh managing director sit on the foundation council.
-The GDCh board appoints four more members.
+Its decisions are not contestable.
+The respective GDCh President, the GDCh Treasurer and the GDCh Executive Director sit on the Board of Trustees.
+The GDCh Board appoints four further members.
 The JungChemikerForum has the right to propose one of these four members.

 Important!
-The scholarship is not counted towards BAföG benefits, but double funding through other performance-based material funding from the gifted funding agencies is excluded.
-The call for applications for grants from the August Wilhelm von Hofmann Foundation is to be repeated for the summer semester over the next few years.
+The scholarship does not count towards BAföG benefits, but double funding through other performance-based material funding from gifted organizations is excluded.

 Former scholarship holders tell us what the scholarship brings: